 The challenge in making beer vermouths and reductions, Ryan says, is finding the right beer that will take you to the right vermouth and then lead you to the cocktail.
 He normally starts with the beer and works forward from there.

 A few drinks on the list will change seasonally but Ryan is always tweaking things here and there, much like a food menu, to improve flavours and balance.
 Two cocktails that are proving popular and unlikely to budge are the Devil’s Breakfast, their version of an espresso martini made with a Nail Stout reduction, and the GinGin Negroni, created with the previously mentioned Feral Hop Hog vermouth, something that will doubtless please the Negroni fans at the Swan Valley brewery.

 While beer as a cocktail ingredient is not common in Perth, Ryan says customers are very open to the idea.
 He's happy to offer a bit of practical education too, often providing the curious with a taster of the vermouths and reductions or serving them alongside the cocktail so customers can better understand what part the beer vermouth has played in their drink.

 If you’re not sure where to start, Ryan recommends the Sixty Guilders cocktail, which features the Hop Hog vermouth, paired with pulled pork sliders, or a serve of Lamb Bunny Chow, a Durban lamb curry with brioche, atchar, yoghurt and chutney, accompanied by a refreshing Skipper Jerry made with Sailor Jerry Spiced Rum, Nail Brewing's Imperial Brown vermouth, fresh lime and ginger beer.

 Baby Mammoth's experimentation is taking beer – and beer cocktails – into yet another realm.
 Mixologists: take note.

-Baby Mammoth is at 2-305 William Street, Northbridge.
+Baby Mammoth was at 2-305 William Street, Northbridge, but is now closed.